drkocoglu/Video_Labeler/README.md

 ![image](https://github.com/yavuzck132/Video-Labeler/blob/master/1691392047415.jpg)

 Finally,the COCO mAP metrics tab is shown below (Tab 3 in app).
 This tab helps you keep track of your model performance.
+This tab also allows for Precision-Recall curves to be plotted which gives the user a good idea about the performance of their computer vision model.
+Additionally, you have the option to track the number of labeled classes to avoid labeling mistakes or to simply have an idea of how many traning examples (instances of objects) are available for model training.

 ![image](https://github.com/drkocoglu/Video_Labeler/blob/main/1691448861925.jpg)